ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ### Conclusion

-This study demonstrates that satellite ML pipelines can detect and quantify AI infrastructure expansion at the landscape scale with sufficient accuracy for operational monitoring, while producing a carbon footprint negligible compared to the infrastructure being observed.
-All three classifiers achieved accuracies suitable for change detection applications, with the U-Net's spatial context modelling providing the most coherent class boundaries at field edges and building outlines.
+This study demonstrates that satellite ML pipelines can detect and quantify AI infrastructure expansion at landscape scale with sufficient accuracy for operational monitoring.
+Three key findings emerge:

+- **Land conversion is measurable from orbit.** U-Net classification of multi-temporal Sentinel-1/2 imagery detects 35.32 km² of built-up expansion across the Cambridge A14 corridor between 2019 and 2025 — a rate of ~5.9 km²/year that no published land cover dataset has captured at this resolution.
+Water and wetland classes remain difficult to classify (F1 = 0.12 and 0.00 respectively), but the built-up class — the primary target — achieves F1 = 0.54 with SAR backscatter providing the critical separating signal.

+- **Multi-sensor fusion outperforms single-source classification.** Combining Sentinel-1 SAR with Sentinel-2 optical features into a 15-feature stack enables separation of built-up surfaces that optical imagery alone cannot achieve — particularly warehouse rooftops under cloud cover, where SAR backscatter provides the only available signal.
+U-Net's patch-based spatial context modelling produces the most coherent class boundaries at field edges and building outlines, achieving 77.4% accuracy and κ = 0.607 against both supervised and unsupervised baselines.

+- **The carbon irony is quantifiable.** The pipeline that detected 15.9 million tonnes of embodied carbon in AI infrastructure produced only 105.7 g CO₂eq — a ratio of approximately 150 billion to one.
+Notably, 81% of those emissions arose from satellite data transfer rather than model training, confirming that the computational cost of Earth observation is dominated by data movement, not inference.

+The pipeline provides a replicable foundation for systematic, low-cost monitoring of technology infrastructure growth at a moment when that growth is accelerating faster than ground-based assessment can follow.
 The central finding — 35.32 km² converted to built-up land in six years along a single transport corridor — offers a concrete, remotely sensed answer to the question of what the AI economy looks like from 786 kilometres above the Earth.
-The pipeline provides a replicable foundation for systematic, low-cost monitoring of technology infrastructure growth at a moment when that growth is accelerating faster than ground-based assessment can follow.

 ---